Raid of Holyrood

 The Raid of Holyrood was an attack on Holyrood Palace, Edinburgh on 27 December 1591 by Francis Stewart, 5th Earl of Bothwell in order to gain the favour of King James VI of Scotland.
-Bothwell subsequently staged a raid at Falklland Place, and in July 1593 made another attempt at Holyrood.
+Bothwell subsequently staged a raid at Falkland Palace, and in July 1593 made another attempt at Holyrood.

 Background

 Francis Stewart, Earl of Bothwell was a nephew of Mary, Queen of Scots.
 He fell from the favour of James VI and was accused of witchcraft during the North Berwick witch trials.
 Expelled from court, he broke into Holyrood Palace (twice) and tried to capture Falkland Palace (once) and planned to enter Dalkeith Palace, either to regain the King's favour or to kidnap him.
 Bothwell could count on a number of loyal followers amongst the Scottish lairds.
 Despite his following, he was forced into exile and died in Naples in 1612.

+There was an alleged plot to seize James VI at Holyrood back in December 1582.
+Robert Bowes was told that Alexander Stewart and others intended to destabilize the Ruthven regime, an English-leaning Scottish government, and return Esmé Stewart, 1st Duke of Lennox to power at the Scottish court.
+The conspirators would surprise the king during supper.
+The raiders would enter the palace through the Abbey, using the "dark stair" into a long gallery, then access the "little gallery" under the king's lodging when his attendants were eating elsewhere.
+The palace porter John Bog would give them keys.
+Some of the alleged conspirators were arrested and Bowes was told that they were shown the "boot", an instrument of torture, in order to make them talk.